The Blockhouse of Boston: Impact

 Designs from the Blockhouse collection were reproduced in commercial volumes by Wesley Simpson, Inc., Stoffel and Company, Strauss & Mueller, J.H.
 Thorp, Arundell Clarke, M. Lowenstein Sons, Century Sportswear and The Boka Company.
 Blockhouse textiles penetrated the larger culture through their popularity with commercial advertisers.

 The Blockhouse also sought to penetrate the citadels of high culture.
 Blockhouse works were featured in exhibitions at Harvard's Fogg Museum, Institute of Contemporary Art, Boston, and the Boston Museum of Fine Arts.
 Blockhouse work also appeared at the Addison Gallery of American Art, the Wadsworth Atheneum, the Farnsworth Art Museum, the Dallas Museum of Fine Arts, and other galleries across the country.

-The United States State Department included Blockhouse textiles in international exhibitions that toured in Europe and Israel during the nineteen-fifties.
+The United States State Department included Blockhouse textiles in international exhibitions that toured in Europe and Israel during the 1950s.

 Legacy

-After Blockhouse disbanded members scattered about New England and other areas of the United States, producing art and teaching Blockhouse-style textile and artistic design through the country.
+After Blockhouse disbanded, members scattered about New England and other areas of the United States, producing art and teaching Blockhouse-style textile and artistic design through the country.
 Surviving Blockhouse textiles are mainly in the hands of private collectors and galleries.